 Emily Rasmussen (New York, NY) is the Co-founder and CEO of Grapevine, a collaborative giving platform.
 She was the founding Executive Director of NYU’s Center for Ballet and the Arts, launched the Lincoln Center at the Movies global media initiative, and developed innovative financing models for impact at Enterprise Solutions to Poverty.
 Emily has consulted on event cinema for Disney Theatrical Group, taught Creative and Cultural Entrepreneurship at SUNY Purchase, and spent two years developing microfinance and fair trade programs in India.
 She holds a B.A. from Occidental College in Diplomacy, World Affairs, and Economics and an M.B.A. from Harvard Business School.

-Neha Sodhi (New York, NY) is an Assistant Vice President on Citi’s community development team, managing flagship community partnerships that expand financial inclusion and economic empowerment for underserved individuals and families in New York, New Jersey, Connecticut and Chicago.
-Prior to joining Citi in 2016, Neha worked for the New York City Department of Small Business Services where she led signature initiatives to support immigrant entrepreneurship and small business development.
-Neha holds a B.A. in Political Science from Villanova University and a Master of Public Administration from Austin W. Marxe School of Public and International Affairs at Baruch College.
+Neha Sodhi (New York, NY) is a Vice President at Handshake Partners where she provides clients with strategic counsel and builds social impact partnerships to elevate their reputation and influence.
+Prior to joining Handshake Partners, Neha worked on Citi’s Community Development team, managing flagship partnerships that expand financial inclusion and economic empowerment for underserved individuals and families in New York, New Jersey, Connecticut and Chicago.
+Neha holds a BA in Political Science from Villanova University and a Master of Public Administration from Baruch College.
 Neha serves as the Co-chair on the Junior Board for Sakhi for South Asian Women and on the Advisory Board for the Desai Foundation.

 Cary Stathopoulos (New York, NY) is currently a Vice President at Warburg Pincus.
 Prior to that, Cary worked in investment banking at Goldman Sachs.
 He also worked in the Office of Capital Markets at the US Department of Treasury.
 He has been involved with New York Professional Advisors for Community Entrepreneurs (NYPACE), providing pro-bono consulting services to entrepreneurs from under-resourced communities and Student Sponsor Partners, a mentorship program for high school students.
 Cary holds a B.A. from Dartmouth College where he studied Economics and Religion and M.B.A. from Harvard.